jenny-chau/E-Commerce_Web_App_Firebase/README.md

 ## Getting started
 1. Clone this Github repository
-2. Navigate to the "ECommerceApp" directory
+2. Navigate to the "E-Commerce_Web_App" directory
 3. Install dependencies: `npm install`
 4. Start the app with: `npm run dev`